Why This Matters

 Biceps Brachii

-- Crosses both shoulder and elbow joints—this dual-joint architecture allows it to assist with shoulder flexion while primarily performing elbow flexion
+- Crosses both the shoulder and elbow joints.
+This dual-joint architecture allows it to assist with shoulder flexion while primarily performing elbow flexion.

-- Supination of the forearm is a key secondary action—tested frequently because students forget the biceps does more than flex
+- Supination of the forearm is a key secondary action.
+This gets tested frequently because students forget the biceps does more than flex the elbow.
+Think of turning a screwdriver or doorknob with your palm facing up.

 Triceps Brachii

-- Long head crosses the shoulder joint—assists with shoulder extension and adduction, not just elbow movement
+- The long head crosses the shoulder joint, assisting with shoulder extension and adduction.
+It's not just an elbow muscle.

-- Primary antagonist to biceps brachii—understanding this pairing is essential for explaining controlled arm movements
+- Primary antagonist to the biceps brachii.
+Understanding this pairing is essential for explaining controlled arm movements like slowly lowering a weight.

 Rectus Femoris

-- The only quadriceps muscle that crosses the hip—originates on the anterior inferior iliac spine, making it a hip flexor as well as knee extensor
+- The only quadriceps muscle that crosses the hip.
+It originates on the anterior inferior iliac spine (AIIS), making it a hip flexor and a knee extensor.

-- Biarticular function explains why tight hip flexors can affect knee mechanics
+- Biarticular function explains why tight hip flexors can affect knee mechanics.
+If the rectus femoris is shortened at the hip, it changes the tension available at the knee.

-Compare: Biceps brachii vs. triceps brachii—both are multi-headed upper arm muscles crossing two joints, but they're functional antagonists (flexion vs. extension at the elbow).
-If an exam asks about antagonistic pairs, this is your textbook example.
+Compare: Biceps brachii vs. triceps brachii: both are multi-headed upper arm muscles crossing two joints, but they're functional antagonists (flexion vs. extension at the elbow).
+If an exam asks about antagonistic pairs, this is your go-to example.

 Agonist-Antagonist Pairs of the Limbs